CariLT01/vdca-server/README.md

 **Spelling**

 The game conveniently exposed the answer in the document tree (DOM) of the page, it is just hidden and invisible to the average user.
 The client simply reads the answer from the DOM and inputs it into the box.
-This guarantees that the model gets the correct answer.
+This guarantees that the model gets the correct answer every time.